Fully-Dynamic and Kinetic Conflict-Free Coloring of Intervals with Respect to Points: Introduction

 In Section~\ref{se:lower-bound} we prove lower bounds on the possible tradeoffs between the number of colors used and the worst-case number of recolorings per update: for any algorithm that maintains a conflict-free coloring on a sequence of~$n$ insertions of intervals with at most $c(n)$ colors and at most $r(n)$ recolorings per insertion, we must have~$r(n)>n^{1/(c(n)+1)} / (8c(n))$.
-This implies that for $O(1/\eps)$ colors we need $\Omega(\eps n^\eps)$ recolorings, and with only $O(1)$ recolorings we must use $\Omega(\log n / \log\log n)$ colors.
+This implies that for $O(1/\eps)$ colors we need $\Omega(\eps n^\eps)$ recolorings per updated, and with only $O(1)$ recolorings per update we must use $\Omega(\log n / \log\log n)$ colors.

 In Section~\ref{se:algorithms} we then present several algorithms that achieve bounds close to our lower bound.
+All bounds are worst-case, unless specifically stated otherwise.
 First, we present two algorithms for the case where the interval endpoints come from a universe of size~$U$.
-One algorithm uses $O(\log U)$ colors and two recolorings per update; the other uses $O(\log_t U)$ colors and $O(t)$ recolorings per update, where $2\leq t \leq U$ is a parameter.
-We then extend the second algorithm to an unbounded universe, leading to two results: we can use $O(\log_t n)$ colors and perform $O(t \log_t n)$ recolorings for any fixed $t\geq 2$, or we can use $O(1/\eps)$ colors and $O(n^\eps / \eps)$ recolorings (amortized) for any fixed $\eps > 0$.
+One algorithm uses $O(\log U)$ colors and two recolorings per update; the other uses $O(\log_t U)$ colors and $O(t)$ recolorings per update in the worst case, where $2\leq t \leq U$ is a parameter.
+We then extend the second algorithm to an unbounded universe, leading to two results: we can use $O(\log_t n)$ colors and perform at most $O(t \log_t n)$ recolorings per update for any fixed $t\geq 2$, or we can use $O(1/\eps)$ colors and $O(n^\eps / \eps)$ recolorings, amortized, for any fixed $\eps > 0$.

-In Section~\ref{se:online} we investigate the online (that is, insertion-only) setting without recoloring.
-We do this for the special case of nested intervals, for which we provide a matching upper and lower bound of $\lfloor\log_2 n \rfloor + 1$ colors.
-Note that the lower bound of course also holds for arbitrary intervals.
+Next, in Section~\ref{se:online} we consider the online setting, where intervals arrive one by one and recolorings are not allowed.
+Abam \etal~\cite{Abam2014} observed that for this setting there is a lower bound of $\log n$ on the number of required colors.
+They also provide an upper bound of $O(\log^3 n)$ for general instances, as well as an upper bound of $\log n$ when all intervals are nested and contain the origin.
+We provide an upper bound of $\log n$ on nested intervals even if not all of them contain the origin.
+We also use the result of Bar-Noy \etal~\cite{barnoy-ocf-10} to provide a non-deterministic algorithm on any instance (non-nested) with $O(\log n)$ colors with high probability.

 Finally, in Section~\ref{se:kinetic} we turn our attention to \emph{kinetic conflict-free colorings}.
 Here the intervals do not appear or disappear, but their endpoints move continuously on the real line.
 At each \emph{event} where two endpoints of different intervals cross each other, the coloring may need to be adapted so that it stays conflict-free.
 One way to handle this is to delete the two intervals involved in the event, and re-insert them with the new endpoint order.
 We show that a specialized approach is much more efficient: we show how to maintain a conflict-free coloring with four colors at the cost of three recolorings per event.
 We also show that on average $\Theta(1)$ recolorings per event are needed in the worst case when using only four colors.